 If you're throwing a party for Mardi Gras then it's a given that the bar needs be full of Cocktails fitting to the bars of Bourbon Street, but not served in massive plastic tumblers.
 I'm no foodie or Cocktail expert (you wouldn't want to serve your guests drinks I'd thought up!), so I won't try giving you some of my recipes, but don't forget to have these covered.

 So Mardi Gras is about Tossing Beads remember, but the "beads" your toss on your wedding day can be in / on your Bridal Bouquet.
-This one found on Etsy (click image to view) is made with Jewel Brooches and dripping with beads a little nicer than the faux pearls strings you buy from the fancy dress or dollar stores.
+This one found on Etsy (click image to view) is made with Jewel Brooches, plus the flowers, and then dripping with beads a little nicer than the faux pearls strings you buy from the fancy dress or dollar stores.